 Anger can be generated – and aggravated – through misuse of the imagination.
 Anger can be thought of as a type of ‘negative trance state’.
 We are totally focused on what is bothering us and stuck in the emotional mode.
 We all have an imagination, but misusing imagination can create problems for us.
 You can even generate angry feelings and physiological reactions by remembering past anger, or imagining that you are angry.

-If we get in a state of trance when we are very angry, it makes sense to use a trance state to stop anger from being triggered too easily or too often.
+If we get in a state of trance when we are angry, it makes sense to use a trance state to stop anger from being triggered too easily or too often.

-Guided Imagery complemented with Cognitive Behavioural Therapy can help you understand the cause of your anger, give you tools to quickly calm yourself down and channel that energy into something creative.
+Hypnotherapy, complemented with Cognitive Behavioural Therapy can help you understand the cause of your anger, give you tools to quickly calm yourself down and channel that energy into something creative.

 This way you can smooth your emotional brain, think much more clearly in frustrating situations and creatively find solutions to resolve your problems.
 Obviously, this will improve your relationships and your performance in every circumstance.